 The existing Cambridge schools do not appear to aspire to reach a Very Good or Outstanding rating, but rather to maintain the Good rating that the regulators expect all schools to achieve.
 Inevitably, there are some compromises as a result - notably in respect of subject options for Grade 9 and 10 and Sixth Form students very often, with a focus on the Commerce or Science streams traditionally found in Indian curriculum schools.
 By contrast, GEMS' premium international curricula school, such as GEMS Jumeirah College, GEMS Jumeirah Primary School and the GEMS Wellington schools are consistently rated Outstanding or Very Good, with academic subject choices and achievement reflecting these ratings.

-GEMS says that "Dedicated and passionate teachers [will] deliver education to the highest standard", but has not, at this stage, revealed further details.
-We would expect, in line with the practice at the other GEMS Cambridge schools, that whilst the leadership will be from the UK and have direct experience of the National curriculum for England, many teachers will be from other English-speaking destinations, including the sub-continent, and will receive ongoing training to support their professional development.
+GEMS says that "Dedicated and passionate teachers [will] deliver education to the highest standard", but has not revealed further details.
+We now know, in line with the practice at the other GEMS Cambridge schools, that whilst the leadership is largely from the UK and has direct experience of the National curriculum for England, many teachers are from other English-speaking destinations, including the sub-continent, and are currently receiving intensive ongoing daily training and mentoring to support their professional development.
+WhichSchoolAdvisor.com has been informed that teachers are largely from India, Pakistan, the Philippines and the UK, with many of the first three nationals not having previous UK curriculum experience.

 According to the GEMS press release, "Not only will we implement the best practice from our family of schools, but we will also create a unique school with its own identity and strengths.
 We will create a learning environment that enhances academic achievements by instilling values, which guide the daily lives of our students".